Student Travel Grants

 Student Travel Grants (STGs) of up to $1000 help defray costs associated with attending professional conferences/exhibits/performances for the purpose of presenting research results and other scholarly or creative activities.
 Currently enrolled undergraduate and graduate students who have been accepted to present can apply (funds are not available to simply attend without presenting).

-Beginning Fall 2013, students may request no more than three STGs over the course of a student’s academic career (which would reset in situations where an undergraduate student becomes a graduate student).
+Beginning Spring 2017, students may request no more than two STGs over the course of a student’s academic career (which would reset in situations where an undergraduate student becomes a graduate student).

 In the case where there are multiple students associated with a single presentation (co-authors), funds will be awarded only to the student(s) actually presenting.
 If there are co-presenters (two students giving the actual presentation), each of the two students will be awarded a maximum of $500 ($1000 total).
-Creative activities such as group performances (where multiple students perform as a unit and each student has a unique and critical role to play) will be funded using this formula: a 5% decrease per additional student up to 15 students.
-Groups of 15 or more students would be funded at 30%, up to a maximum of $8000 for the group.
+Creative activities such as group performances (where multiple students perform as a unit and each student has a unique and critical role to play and meet OSRCA's mission) will be funded using this formula: a 10% decrease per additional student up to 12 students.
+Groups of 13 or more students would be funded at 25%, up to a maximum of $5000 for the group.

 All expenses (up to $1000 total including meals/fuel) will be reimbursed by check upon return from the meeting and submission of all receipts (see details below).
 Meal allotments will not exceed $50 per day.
 Sometimes, departments choose to pay for registration, airfare, and/or hotel (Travel Cards are available to faculty mentors to reduce out-of-pocket expenses).
 If faculty mentors will be traveling with the student, expenses should be kept separate (i.e.: receipts).
 Alcohol is not considered a reimbursable expense.
 See Travel Information for details regarding pre- and post-travel processes.